cmleinz/lib.rs/README.md

 To begin a search type either 'i' or 's' and begin typing your search, then simply hit enter to query arxiv.org.
 The results will then be displayed as a list, as the user navigates the list, the right-side panel will be populated with details of the particular article.
 To open the highlighted paper, simply press enter.

+The program in general uses vim-esque keybindings, with "Normal Mode" being associated with selecting and viewing articles, and insert mode being associated with searching arxiv.

+The current mode is indicated in the modeline and in the color of the border of the various elements of the TUI.
+Red indicates that the region is active, while white indicates it is inactive.

 ## Attributions
 [Book icons created by Smashicons - Flaticon](https://www.flaticon.com/free-icons/book)